Upstate New York: Early history

 England seized New Netherland by force in 1664, renaming it New York.
-The Dutch recaptured the colony nine years later, but ceded it to England under the Treaty of Westminster of 1674.
+The Dutch recaptured the colony nine years later but ceded it to England under the Treaty of Westminster of 1674.

 In the eighteenth century, the British consolidated their hold on the region.
-William Johnson, a Scottish trader, established an estate in the Mohawk Valley, living among the Mohawk, learning their language, and forging an alliance with them.
+William Johnson, an Irish British Army officer and colonial administrator, established an estate in the Mohawk Valley, living among the Mohawk, learning their language, and forging an alliance with them.
 He was appointed as the British Indian agent to the Iroquois.
 The British also encouraged settlement in the Mohawk Valley by other Europeans, including German Palatines beginning in the 1720s.

 In what became known as the Albany Congress in 1754, delegates from seven of the thirteen British North American colonies met at Albany to pursue a treaty with the powerful Mohawk.
 Benjamin Franklin, a Pennsylvania delegate, proposed a plan for uniting the seven colonies that greatly exceeded the scope of the congress.
 The delegates spent most of their time debating this Albany Plan of union, one of the first attempts to form a union of the colonies "under one government as far as might be necessary for defense and other general important purposes".
 The delegates approved an amended version, but the colonies rejected it.

 To counter the French militarily, the British established forts along Lake Ontario and at portages between the Mohawk Valley and the adjacent Lake Champlain and Lake Ontario watersheds.
 The region became the area for many conflicts of the French and Indian War, such as the Battle of Fort Oswego (1756) and the Siege of Fort William Henry (which was later depicted in the work of James Fenimore Cooper), during the Seven Years' War.

 The British conquered New France by 1760 with the fall of Quebec.
 France formally ceded New France to the British in the Treaty of Paris of 1763.
 The same year, King George III issued the Royal Proclamation of 1763, which established the western and northern boundary of the Province of New York at the limits of the Hudson, Mohawk and Delaware River watersheds.
 The area between that boundary and the Great Lakes and Saint Lawrence River, including west of the Appalachian Mountains, was to be the "Indian Reserve."